 To fully appreciate Lewis’ definition of friendship, it’s important to

-realize that the way I used the term “strictly platonic” as a teenager, was the exact opposite of what Plato actually meant.
+the way I used the term “strictly platonic” as a teenager, was the exact opposite of what Plato actually meant.
 Yes, it was mostly accurate to say a relationship absent of sexual relations was "Platonic."
 However, adding “just” in front of the word Platonic is where the error occurred.
-On the contrary, Plato would describe the sexual relationship as the lesser, more diminutive of the two.
-Strictly Platonic actually meant the relationship was so profound, so intimate, that one no longer needed sex- that the relationship expanded beyond it, to the transcendent, to true communion, far beyond the mere physical world and into a spiritual realm.
+On the contrary, Plato would describe a sexual relationship as a lesser, more diminutive form of intimacy.
+Strictly Platonic actually meant the relationship was so profound, so intimate, that it expanded beyond the physical realm and into a spiritual or transcendent one.

 We can see a representation of this in Mike Nichol’s 1971 film Carnal Knowledge when Sandy (Art Garfunkel) is talking to his friend Jonathan (Jack Nicholson) about the intimacy he shares with his girlfriend, Susan (Candice Bergen).
 Sandy says, "She tells me thoughts I didn’t even know I had before she tells them to me.
 It’s unbelievable.
 I can talk to her."

-Jonathan is so intrigued by Sandy's connection with Susan and their intimacy, that he actually seduces Susan in order to find it too.
+Jonathan is so intrigued by Sandy's connection with Susan and their intimacy, that he actually seduces Susan to try and find it too.
 But there’s an interesting twist.
 The connection between Jonathan and Susan is just sexual.
 After a few months, Jonathan becomes angry.
-On the surface it appears he's angry that she's still seeing Sandy.
-However, what actually bothers him is that in spite of having sex, they don't share the same level of intimacy she shares with Sandy:
+On the surface, it appears he's angry that she's still seeing Sandy.
+However, what actually bothers him is that despite having sex, they don't share the same level of intimacy she shares with Sandy:

 Susan: No.